antcsny/Data-collection-app-V2/README.md

 ### The `Axis_Main.src` program

-The data collection uses the `Axis_Main.src` program to create the data to collect.
-It must be running in `AUT` mode at `100%` of run speed to produce valid data.
+The data collection uses the `Axis_Main_dataset.src` program to create the data to collect.
+It must be running in `AUT` mode at `100%` of run speed on the control panel to produce valid data.

 This progam can be found in [`robot/KRL/`](./robot/KRL)`.